 Granada is a historical city located in the southern region of Andalucia, in Spain.
 This city is an ideal backpacking destination, offering beaches, mountains, and plenty of tapas in the city center.

 The city’s main landmark is the Alhambra, an ancient Moorish fortress.
 The ancient fortress and palace, built by the Moors, is one of the city’s symbols.
 Guided tours are available around the palace and its many gardens.

 The Patio of the Lions is one of its main features, a patio decorated with many carved columns and a fountain of several lions.

 The Generalife is one of the palaces located in this complex and is known for its many fountains and gardens.
 This palace is located near the Sierra Nevada, the mountain range that has views towards the city.

-Another one of the city’s main landmarks is the Cathedral, built in a Renaissance style and located on the border of this historical district.
-The adjoining Royal Chapel is where the bodies of the catholic Kings, Fernando and Isabel, are buried.
-The nearby Cartuja is an ancient monastery where visitors will be able to explore the church, the chapels and the cloister.
+Another one of the city’s main landmarks is the Cathedral, built in a Renaissance style and located on this historical district’s border.
+The adjoining Royal Chapel is where the Catholic Kings’ bodies, Fernando and Isabel, are buried.
+The nearby Cartuja is an ancient monastery where visitors will explore the church, the chapels, and the cloister.

-Another landmark in the city are the Arab baths.
+Another landmark in the city is the Arab baths.
 This ancient hammam can be visited.
-A short walk away from the Arab baths visitors will find the Archaeological Museum, which has many ancient Moorish and Roman ruins.
+A short walk away from the Arab baths will find the Archaeological Museum, which has many ancient Moorish and Roman ruins.